edlally/mysite/README.md

 > **Important Notice:**
 > This project is licensed under the [MIT License](https://opensource.org/licenses/mit).
 > According to the license terms, any redistribution (including compiled or modified versions), you **must** retain the original copyright
 > notice and the full license text.
-Copyright © 2025 Oscar Hernandez.
+Copyright © 2025 Edward Lally.
 All rights reserved.